 There are more people living in the Savannah Grove neighborhood employed as sales and service workers (0.0%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 26 people per square mile living here, this neighborhood is less crowded than 93.5% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 26 residents per square mile, Savannah Grove is less crowded than 93.5% of all U.S. neighborhoods.
 One of the notable things about Savannah Grove is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Savannah Grove neighborhood.
 More residents of the Savannah Grove neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.